masonr/yet-another-bench-script/README.md

 **Local fio/iperf3 Packages**: If the tested system has fio and/or iperf3 already installed, the local package will take precedence over the precompiled binary.

-**Experimental ARM Compatibility**: Initial ARM compatibilty has been introduced, however, is not considered entirely stable due to limited testing on distinct ARM devices.
+**Experimental ARM Compatibility**: Initial ARM compatibility has been introduced, however, is not considered entirely stable due to limited testing on distinct ARM devices.
 Report any errors or issues.

 **High Bandwidth Usage Notice**: By default, this script will perform many iperf network tests, which will try to max out the network port for ~20s per location (10s in each direction).
 Low-bandwidth servers (such as a NAT VPS) should consider running this script with the `-r` flag (for reduced iperf locations) or the `-i` flag (to disable network tests entirely).